 • Two new principles of data protection are included in the Swiss FADP:

-• A private company can appoint a data protection advisor.
-He shall not have any contractual link with the company.
-Federal bodies will have to designate one.
-His role is to advise, train, help to develop and then apply conditions of use, measures related to the protection of personal data.
+• A private company can appoint a data protection advisor, and they are mandatory for federal bodies.
+They shall not have any contractual relationship with the company.
+Their role is to advise, train, help to develop, and then apply measures related to the protection of personal data.

 • The duty to provide information has been strengthened.
-To ensure transparency, the data manager responsible for the private processing of data will have to inform the user of the collection of all their personal data, and not only of their sensitive data.
+To ensure transparency, the data manager responsible for the private processing of data has to inform the user of the collection of all their personal data, and not only of their sensitive data.

 • The new law introduces the concept of profiling.
 It deals with the automated processing of personal data.

-• The new Swiss FADP imposes a penalty of up to 250,000 Swiss francs for intentional violations of the obligation to inform, to notify or to report, as well as for violations of the duty of care or discretion.
+• The new Swiss FADP imposes a penalty of up to 250,000 Swiss francs for intentional violations of the obligation to inform, notify, or report, as well as for violations of the duty of care or discretion.

 Scope of the Swiss nFADP

-The new federal law on the protection of personal data aims to protect the personality and fundamental rights of individuals living in Switzerland.
-It regulates the processing and prevents the abusive use of their data by private companies or by the State.
-The data security of legal entities is no longer ensured.
+The new federal law aims to protect the fundamental rights of individuals living in Switzerland.
+It regulates the processing and prevents the abusive use of their data by private companies or by the state.
+The security of legal entities, on the other hand, is no longer guaranteed.

-The total revision of the law offers greater transparency to the Swiss.
-The law reinforces their rights (access, rectification, deletion, portability) regarding their personal data.
+The total revision of the law offers greater transparency to Swiss citizens.
+The law reinforces their rights (access, rectification, deletion, portability) regarding personal data.
 Within companies, the nFADP promotes the adoption of preventive measures.
-With new penal provisions and increased supervision, it makes data processors more accountable.
+With its new penal provisions and increased supervision, it makes those responsible for data processing more accountable.

 • Commercially active on the Swiss market;